yhan819/cornea-server/README.md

 6. Go to internal/dev-env to set up the zsh environment (screenshot is there).
 It shows your git branch status as well! :)

-7. SETUP DB, if cornea.db doesn't exist in your local repo, create the local db first
+8. SETUP DB, if cornea.db doesn't exist in your local repo, create the local db first

     <code>python db_create.py</code>

-8. if you have cornea.db, upgrade to the latest db
+9. upgrade to the latest db

     <code>python db_upgrade.py</code>